TimoRenk/riscv_rust_os/README.md

 UART
 <https://www.lammertbies.nl/comm/info/serial-uart>

-Check riscv reader for paper info for register infos in first two lectures

 ## Questions

+- Why use mret in setup
-- How to avoid race-conditions in UART/ Kernel?
+- How to avoid race-conditions in UART/ Kernel
-- What is mtval?

 ### Answered